Animal-made art: Primates

 During the late 1950s biologists began to study the nature of art in humans.
 Theories were proposed based on observations of non-human primate paintings.
 Hundreds of such paintings were cataloged by Desmond Morris.
 Morris and his associate Tyler Harris interpreted these canvas paintings as indications of an intrinsic motivation toward abstract creativity, as expressed through an exploration of the visual field and color.
 Many of these painters progressed over time by expanding or contracting the area of paint coverage, the horizontal or vertical stroke relationships, and even the development of content.
 Such paintings were exhibited in many modern art museums during the late 1950s and early 1960s.
 The cultural and scientific interest in these paintings diminished steadily and little note is taken today.

 The most successful chimpanzee artist is Congo (1954–1964).
 Morris offered him a pencil and paper at two years of age, and by the age of four, Congo had made 400 drawings and paintings.
 His style has been described as "lyrical abstract impressionism".
 Media reaction to Congo's painting abilities were mixed, although relatively positive and accepted with interest.
 Pablo Picasso was reportedly a "fan" of his paintings, and hung one in his studio after receiving it as a gift.
 In 2005 Congo's paintings were included in an auction at Bonhams alongside works by Renoir and Warhol.
 They sold for more than expected, while Renoir's and Warhol's did not sell.
 American collector Howard Hong purchased three of Congo's works for over US$25,000.

 A more recent example is Pockets Warhol, a capuchin monkey from the Story Book Farm Primate sanctuary, who has been painting since 2011.

 Elephants

-Elephants in captivity have been trained to paint as a form of zoo environmental and behavioural enrichment.
-An example of this is seen at Melbourne Zoo.
+Elephants in captivity have been trained to paint as a form of zoo environmental and behavioral enrichment.
+This includes Ruby the elephant, who lived most of her life at the Phoenix Zoo and produced abstract paintings.

+Another example of this is seen at Melbourne Zoo.
 However, research published in 2014 indicated that elephants gain little enrichment from the activity of painting apart from the positive reinforcement given by zookeepers during the activity.
 The scientists concluded that the "benefits of this activity appear to be limited to the aesthetic appeal of these paintings to the people viewing them".
 The elephants draw the same painting each time and have learned to draw it line-for-line.

+In Thailand, several elephant centers exhibit painting elephants.
+A zoologist who visited one such elephant show concluded that the elephants were being instructed by their trainers on the directions of their brushstrokes through tugs on their ear.
 It has been alleged that cruelty is involved in some tourist destinations where elephants are trained to paint.